10 Professional Tips to Become an Expert in Typesetting

 Let’s start with what is typesetting first.

-Typesetting is the act of getting a book or manuscript ready for printing and publishing.
+Typesetting is the composition of text by means of arranging physical type in mechanical systems or in digital systems representing characters.
 In other words, it can be also defined as the process of arranging texts and other interior elements of the book to create the best reading experience for users.

 The process usually takes place at the end of book production.
 The individual responsible to carry out the process is called a typesetter and is responsible for the following jobs.